freemindlabsinc/IntelliBlog/docs/AF-LOG.md

+### 8/3/2024

+- Made repo public after adding some minimal documentation in the markdown files.

 ### 7/29/2024

 - I have been on the front end for a few days now and I am really pleased with the results